TheXaman/Emerald-Cross/FEATURES.md

 - Breakable rocks don't reappear after being smashed
 - Soot Sack tells you how much you collected
 - You can forget HM moves
+- You can mount/unmount your current bike when pressing L in the overworld